 Yes, the purposes for using the personal data must be determined when obtaining the consent of the data subject.
 Data controllers cannot exceed or circumvent these purposes.
-Furthermore, regardless of whether the processing of personally identifiable information (PII) is based on the consent of the data owner or a legitimate ground not requiring consent, the processing purposes must be disclosed to the data subjects.
+Further, regardless of whether the processing of PII is based on the consent of the data owner or a legitimate ground not requiring consent, the processing purposes must be disclosed to the data subjects.